-You’ll get a notification from the Nest app about 5 minutes before Sound Check runs if you’ve turned on Sound Check notifications, and your Nest Protect is connected to Wi-Fi.
-You can choose to skip the check if you like, or allow it to run as scheduled.
-If you choose to skip Sound Check, it will automatically try to run again in about a month.
+You can choose to skip the check or let it run.
+If you choose to skip, it will automatically try to run again in about a month.

-If you want to run the test before that happens, you can always run a Safety Checkup, which tests everything Sound Check does and more.
+If you ever want to run a manual horn and speaker test, you can run a Safety Checkup.
+This tests everything Sound Check does and more.

 If you don’t want Sound Check to run at all, switch off Allow monthly Sound Check.

-You can also switch Notification to Off if you don’t want to get a message before a Sound Check test.
+You can also turn off notifications if you don’t want to get a message before a Sound Check test.

 What to do if Sound Check finds a problem

-If Sound Check can’t verify that a Nest Protect’s speaker and horn are working, you’ll get a notification on your phone that it needs attention, and Nightly Promise will glow yellow.
+If Sound Check can’t verify that a Nest Protect’s speaker and horn are working, you’ll get an app notification, and your Protect’s light ring will glow yellow during Nightly Promise.

 Run a manual Safety Checkup test as soon as possible to confirm that each Protect can speak and sound the alarm.
 It’s important that you verify that you can hear each Nest Protect in your home.
-If a Nest Protect doesn’t speak or sound the alarm during Safety Checkup, replace it immediately and call Nest Support.
+Double check by running the test a second time.
+If a Nest Protect doesn’t speak or sound the alarm during a Safety Checkup, replace it immediately.

 Note: If your Nest Protect’s speaker doesn’t work, you won’t hear its voice during a Heads-Up alert or Emergency Alarm, but the horn will still be able to sound during an Emergency Alarm.

-If a Nest Protect is listed as offline or doesn’t report test results, it may be having trouble connecting to Wi-Fi or the internet.
-Or your Protects may be too far apart to connect to each other (more than 50 feet).
-Check the article below for troubleshooting tips.
+If a Nest Protect is listed as offline or doesn’t report test results, it may be having trouble connecting to Wi-Fi or the Internet.
+It may also be that your Protects are too far apart to connect to each other (more than 50 ft or 15 m).